kosli-dev/cli/docs.kosli.com/content/getting_started/environments.md

 ## Report an environment

 There is range of `kosli snapshot [...]` commands, allowing you to report a variety of environments.
 To record the current status of your environment you simply run one of them.
-You can do it manually but typically recording commands would run automatically, e.g. via a cron job or scheduled CI job.
+You can do it manually but typically environment reports run automatically, e.g. via a cron job or scheduled CI job.

-Whenever an environment report is received, if the received list of running artifacts is different than what was reported previously a new snapshot is created.
+Whenever an environment report is received, if the received list of running artifacts is different to a previous report, a new snapshot is created.
 Snapshots are immutable and can't be tampered with.

 After you started reporting, you can - at any point - check exactly what is running in your environment using the CLI command: